Doodle3D/Doodle3D-Transform/README.md

 # Doodle3D-Transform
 Doodle3D Transform is a free and open-source web-app that makes designing in 3D easy and fun!
-Created with love by Casper, Peter, Rick, Nico, Jeroen, Simon, Donna and Arne in 2015-2017.
+Created with love by Casper, Peter, Jeroen, Simon, Arne, Donna, Nico and Rick, in 2015-2017.
 With the support of 1,626 Kickstarter backers.

 In 2021 we updated Doodle3D Transform to work completely on the client-side.
 There is no server sided-code and/or user management anymore and no server sided storage of doodles.